cmu-rss-lab/rosdiscover-evaluation/README.rst

 Replicating results for the paper
 =================================

-To aid in replicating the results of the research, we have provided a set of scripts that ease each set, along with an experiment definition or each experiment cast.
+To aid in replicating the results of the research, we have provided a set of scripts that ease the reproduction of each step in a resrarch question, along with an experiment definition for each experiment cast.
 The defitition is defined using YAML, and provides all the information for building containers, recovering nodes, extracting and checking architectures, and detecting misconfigurations.
 In these instructions (except for misconfigurtion bug detection) we will use :code:`autorally` as an example, with the experiment defined in :code:`experiments/recovery/subjects/autorally/experiment.yml`.

-You may run the experiments from the host, using the python directly with Python set up as above, or by optionally using the :code:`rosdiscover/evaluation` Docker container that encapsulates this inside its own Docker container.
-NOTE: In order for this to work, the container will need to connect to the Docker that is running on the host.
-In the instructions below, we give two versions of each command.
+You may run the experiments from the host, using the python directly with Python set up as described in `INSTALL
+<INSTALL.rst>`_, or by optionally
+using the :code:`rosdiscover/evaluation` Docker container that encapsulates this inside its own Docker container.
+**NOTE: In order for this to work, the container will need to connect to the Docker that is running on the host.** In the instructions below, we give two versions of each command.
 One, prefixed by :code:`(native)$` is how to run the command from the host; thoe other :code:`(container)$` is how to run the command using the provided helper script that connects to the evaluation Docker container.

 Obtain a list of commands that can be executed inside the replication package by executing the :code:`help` command as shown below from the root of the replication package.